lorenzohappy19/json-configurations/README.md

-# json-configurations
+# JSON configurations
-JSON configurations and other things for my games.
+This repo is made for my games to reach the JSON files they need and it is to be ignored